 A Change of Major has implications such as but not limited to; delay in graduation, additional tuition, fees, and other costs, etc. Students on financial aid (including Veterans Affairs) must also meet with the Financial Aid Department.
-Students applying for a change of major apply via Admissions Office for the new major.
+Students applying for a change of major apply via the Admissions Office for the new major.
+Applicants must have a 2.5 cumulative GPA or better to qualify for acceptance and students who are on Academic Warning or Academic Probation must be fully clear of the probationary process before applying to a new major.
+Scholarships will be reevaluated during the application process.
 Once accepted into the new major, students will need to meet again with the Academic Advisor to create a new Academic Plan.